jennynicoleaustin/angular-udemy/TheOGProject/Notes.md

   - Event Binding ( (event) = "expression" )
 - Combo of both
   - Two-Way-Binding ( [ (ngModel)] = "data" )

+String Interpolation
+- {{ }}
+  - within the double curly braces you can write a ts expression
+  - any ts expression that can be resulted into a string at the end.
+  - You can not write multi line expressions here
+    - can write a ternary